-We have audited in accordance with auditing standards generally accepted in the United States of America and standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the general fund of Southern Inyo Fire Protection District as of and for the years ended June 30, 2015 and 2014 and the related notes to the financial statements, which collectively comprise Southern Inyo Fire Protection District's basic financial statements and have issued our report thereon dated June 21, 2016.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the general fund of Southern Inyo Fire Protection District as of and for the years ended June 30, 2017 and 2016, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated September 27, 2018.
+That report included a qualified opinion over the Government Activities of the District because the District is unable to provide sufficient documentation to support the beginning balances of capital assets for the years ended June 30, 2017 and 2016.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Southern Inyo Fire Protection District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Southern Inyo Fire Protection District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Southern Inyo Fire Protection District's internal control District's internal control.
+In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control.